 I don't really recommend you actually stay at the Monte Palace Hotel, but you know yourself better than I do.
 If you're looking for something with zero risks and 100% luxury try the Best Hotels in the Azores.
 Also, here's a quick summary of everything you need to visit the Azores:

 Visiting the Azores is an absolute must for everyone's dream European bucket-list, and not just for urban exploration, they also do: whale watching, natural hot springs, adventurous activities, delicious local foods, kind locals - the Azores truly has it all and more!
-In fact, check out our list of the top 10 reasons to visit Azores!
+In fact, check out our list of the top 10 reasons to visit the Azores!

 Some Other Photos of the Monte Palace Hotel